COVID-19 advice for volunteers

 Yes.
 FWH volunteering will continue but it must be done safely and in compliance with government guidelines, so please do not volunteer if you are unable to guarantee the following:

-- You will not collect if you are displaying any symptoms, are living with or have been in close contact (2 metres) with anyone displaying symptoms
+- You will not collect if you or anyone you are living with, or have been in close contact with anyone displaying symptoms

 - You will not collect if you need to self-isolate